Matiki/Getting-And-Cleaning-Data-Final-Project/README.md

 dplyr

 ## CodeBook.md
-Here you will find an explanation of the data collected, along with a summary explaining all variable names and abbreviations used.
+Here you will find an explanation of the data collected with all variable names and abbreviations used.